kingmikeip/rictacmorty/README.md

 * Every click will alternate between being for Player 1 or Player 2.
 The visual feedback should indicate whose turn it is.
 * A cell should not be able to be replayed once marked.
 * Add a reset button that will clear the contents of the board.
-* After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
+* After the necessary moves have been played, stop game and alert the player to a win, loss or stalemate.
     * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.

 ## How to get started
-1. Construct a `index.html` to be your starting point on this project.
-Add your necessary HTML tags, including `script` and `link` tags to link to your separate JavaScript and CSS files respectively.
+1. Construct an `index.html` to be your starting point on this project.
+Add the necessary HTML tags, including `script` and `link` to link to JavaScript and CSS files respectively.
 2. Construct the gameboard.
 The gameboard page should include the 3x3 grid, and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.